Danskudadev/Danskudadev/README.md

 - 👋 Hi, I’m @Danskudadev
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning CCNA, HTML
-- 📫 How to reach me Discord:Ratatuile#3007
+- 📫 How to reach me Discord:-ihmisrotta Formerly Ratatuile#3007

 <!---
 Danskudadev/Danskudadev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.